A new outlook

 I think that I serve as an example to my Peers, for them to see that the gold Programme is here to help us make a positive change in our lives.
 I have volunteered in a home-based care facility, cleaning and donating clothes to the children.
 It is really great giving back to the community and giving a helping hand.
 In the coming years I see myself working as a qualified teacher.
 I need to pass my matric and study at University to be qualified for teaching.
 I think that I will be a good teacher.

 Ready to conqueror the world

-I am 18 years old and I’m a peer educator, it’s my third year in the gold programme.
+I am 18 years old and I’m a gold Peer Educator.
+It’s my third year in the gold Programme.

 Before I joined gold my life was difficult.
 I was angry at the world because I’m HIV positive and I thought my life is over.
 I was even afraid to share about my HIV status.
 I couldn’t imagine my self being successful because of the things I’ve been through.

 Being part of gold helped me to start believing in myself.
 I have learned a lot and have discovered my strength.

 Now I’m doing great in my studies and next year I want to do science.

 I am motivated about the opportunities and information we get from the gold programme (i.e. Skills Training Sessions, Future Forward and gold grads) they really inspire us to live a positive life.